What do clients understand by the term “data center rental?”

 - Flexibility.
 Colocation can offer the ability to extend or reduce the amount of the service taken.
-Wholesale rental, on the other hand, is inflexible – it’s an all or nothing deal.
+On the other hand, wholesale rental is inflexible – it’s an all-or-nothing deal.

 - Management.
 Colocation services can include managed services provided at a cost, which may be factored into a monthly fee.
-The cost, however, may prove to be reasonable compared with trying to remotely manage everything yourself.
+However, the cost may be reasonable compared to trying to manage everything remotely.
 Wholesale data center rental may push you the other way, obliging you to sort out your own management solution.